almontez/Gazelle-iOS-TravelApp/README.md

 **Implemented Stories**

-* Users can log in
-* Users can sign up
+* Users can log in, sign up, and log out
-* Users can create scheduled trips
-* Users can view scheduled trips
-* Users can delete scheduled trips
+* Users can view, create, and delete scheduled trips
-* Users can enter itinerary events
-* Users can view itinerary events
+* Users can view, create, and delete itinerary events
 * Users can view a map
 * Users can search the map based on zip code or other geolocation data

 **Future User Stories**

-* Users can log-out
 * Users can edit their scheduled trips
-* Users can delete their scheduled trips
 * Users can edit their itinerary events
-* Users can delete their itinerary events
 * Users can add points of interest from the map to their itinerary

 **Optional Nice-to-have Stories**